rainlanguage/arb-bot/README.md

 # respect 0x monthly rate limit
 MONTHLY_RATELIMIT="true"

+# seconds to wait between each run in dockerized mode
+SLEEP=10
 ```
 If both env variables and CLI argument are set, the CLI arguments will be prioritized and override the env variables.